-- Share your experience of talking about mental health and the impact it had on you
+- Are about other people’s reactions towards your mental health problem, and the impact it had whether positive or negative

 What happens once you've sent your blog?

 - We may edit your blog for clarity or to remove triggering content, but we will always share any edits with you before we publish